 The payment terms of potential suppliers can significantly affect your business cashflow.
 Some overseas exporters ask for advance payment and others may ask for payment on delivery via open account transaction.

-Currency can shift drastically in the course of 24 hours but a market order could counteract this by automatically paying overseas suppliers once a desirable rate is reached.
+Currency can shift drastically in the course of 24 hours but an FX order could counteract this by automatically paying overseas suppliers once a desirable rate is reached.
 This is particularly useful for agreements with 30-day payment terms or longer.

 Supply chain and environmental impact